-Cameroon's Anglophone crisis: no end in sight | DW | 04.01.2021
+Cameroon's Anglophone crisis: No end in sight | DW | 04.01.2021

 "We're scared of the army.
 They make us very angry," a young motorcycle taxi driver tells us.

 Violence has escalated in Cameroon since 2016.
-Then, lawyers in the city of Bamenda took to the streets, protesting the neglect of the English-speaking minority in the western regions of Cameroon.
+Lawyers in the city of Bamenda had taken to the streets, protesting the neglect of the English-speaking minority in the western regions of Cameroon.
 Soon, other branches of civil society joined.

-But, in reality, the English-speaking minority in western Cameroon has feltdisadvantaged, neglected and oppressed by the central government in the capital Yaounde.The state reacted to the peaceful protests in 2016 with force.
-At least six people were killed, and soon afterwards, armed resistance groups formed.
+But, in reality, the English-speaking minority in western Cameroon has felt disadvantaged, neglected and oppressed by the central government in the capital Yaounde.The state reacted to the peaceful protests in 2016 with force.
+At least six people were killed, and soon afterward, armed resistance groups formed.
 The security situation remains out of control.

 Still, Biya — whose portrait hangs in the mayor's office — is seen by some, including Achobang, as a father figure.
 According to the mayor, Biya wants the best for everyone, has offered amnesty to all, and, if the region is neglected, it is down to lazy parliamentarians, or there are not enough resources to go around.